-The Nation, after suffering multiple casualties from the unprovoked attacks compounded with the impact of decimating diseases brought by the settlers, sought assistance in Yreka to bring about peace.
-A former judge and Indian agent for the United States, Elijah Steele, agreed to assist the Nation, along with the other Tribes in the area, and drafted what is known as the Valentine’s Day Treaty of 1864.
+The Tribe, after suffering multiple casualties from the unprovoked attacks compounded with the impact of decimating diseases brought by the settlers, sought assistance in Yreka to bring about peace.
+A former judge and Indian agent for the United States, Elijah Steele, agreed to assist the Tribe, along with the other Tribes in the area, and drafted what is known as the Valentine’s Day Treaty of 1864.
 The compromise of the Tribes was the agreement to live in peace and friendship with one another and all of the settlers in the region.
 They permitted the safe passage of travelers through their tribal country lands, agreed not to steal from settlers, and would only carry weapons for hunting or repair when bringing them into town.
-In exchange for their compromises, the Nation would not be restricted to a reservation and would be able to live within their homelands, and they could charge fees and wages for work they did for settlers or as guides.
+In exchange for their compromises, the Tribe would not be restricted to a reservation and would be able to live within their homelands, and they could charge fees and wages for work they did for settlers or as guides.

 Unfortunately, the Valentine’s Day Treaty was not accepted by the United States and was not even considered by Congress.
 Instead the United States decided that they would negotiate a new Treaty through their Oregon Indian Agency, a Treaty that would terminate and extinguish the Tribal Land rights of the Indians and establish a reservation.
 This second Treaty was known as the Treaty of Council Grove and was signed in October of 1864, but it was not fully ratified by the United States until 1870.
 The Modoc, Klamath and Yahooskin Band of Snake tribes ceded their lands to the United States government and signed a joint reservation treaty.
 The Modoc in this Treaty agreed to live alongside the Klamath Indians, their traditional enemy.